Karnataka State Police: Mounted police

 In 1951 the horses in the maharaja's bodyguard were used for the Karnataka Armed Reserve Mounted Police, headquartered in Mysuru.
 The stables, fields and office buildings date to the maharajas' time.
 Mounted police are used for traffic duty, night patrol, officer training and the Mysuru Dasara.
 The force is made up of 90 horses and 150 officers and men.

 Mounted-police riders still practice tent pegging, and are also known for games, ceremonial parades and showmanship.
 Its riders have won a number of prizes in national and international equestrian competitions.
 The mounted police is headed by S. G. Mariba Shetti, who has won gold medals at the 1995 World Police Games in Australia (1995) and in 2001 in Indianapolis (2001) and has commanded the Dasara procession since 1977.

 In January 2024 The Hindu reported that mounted police patrols were being reintroduced around Cubbon Park and the Vidhana Soudha, the seat of the state legislature in Bengarluru.

 Coastal Security Police

 The Coastal Security Police (CSP) was established in 1999, and is headed by the Superintendent of Police.
 It has jurisdiction over Karnataka's coastal waters along the Arabian sea from Talapady in Dakshina Kannada to Majali in Uttara Kannada; a coastline of about 320 km.
 Its range extends 12 nautical miles out to sea and 500 metres inland.
 The CSP comes under the Internal Security Division headed by Additional director general of police in Richmond Road, Bengaluru.
-As of January 2021, nine coastal police stations have been established and 13 "interceptor boats" are in operation.
+As of January 2021, nine coastal police stations had been established and 13 "interceptor boats" were in operation.